TheLastVvV/Wordpress-DeepL-API-key-Scraper/README.md

 # Wordpress-DeepL-API-key-Scraper

 About this tool:
-Wordpress DeepL API key Scraper is a simple tool that downloads the the request file of the DeepL plugin API Token which is stored in plaintext any wordpress site with misconfiguration that cause the directories being listable can lead to full expose of api token.
+Wordpress DeepL API key Scraper is a simple tool that downloads the the request file of the DeepL plugin API Token which is stored in plaintext, Any wordpress site with misconfiguration that cause the directories being listable can lead to full expose of api token.